canonical/sphinx-docs-starter-pack/docs/how-to/run-documentation-checks.rst

 .. code-block:: bash

     make lint-md

 Configure
 ~~~~~~~~~

-You can update the linting rules to be enforced in the ``.sphinx/.pymarkdown.json`` file.
+You can update the linting rules in the ``.sphinx/.pymarkdown.json`` file.
 Refer to `the pymarkdown rules documentation <https://pymarkdown.readthedocs.io/en/latest/rules/>`_ for all the available rules.

 .. _spelling_check: